STD Testing For Men

 All in all, straight men may actually have it easier when it comes to the whole STD thing.
 They’re a little less likely to acquire bacterial STDs, like gonorrhea and chlamydia; if symptoms are present, then men may notice sooner.
 Plus they have a 0 percent chance of transmitting STDs to their children when giving birth (because they can’t give birth, obviously).

 If you haven’t been tested for STDs within the past year, if you aren’t a fan of using protection, or if you have multiple partners, you should consider getting tested.
+How do guys get tested for STDs?
+You’ve come to the right place.
+Go to stdcheck now.
+It’s never been easier for male STD testing.

 Medically Reviewed by Dr. Joshua Hwang, MD on June 12, 2019